kataras/iris/README.md

 </details>
 -->

+Iris may have reached version 8, but we're not stopping there.
+We have many feature ideas on our board that we're anxious to add and other innovative web development solutions that we're planning to build into Iris.

+[Star](https://github.com/kataras/iris/stargazers) and watch this github repository to stay up to date, we're pushing **new examples every single day!**

 _Psst_, we've produced a small video about your feelings regrating to Iris!
-You can watch the whole video at https://www.youtube.com/watch?v=jGx0LkuUs4A.
+You can watch it via youtube at https://www.youtube.com/watch?v=jGx0LkuUs4A.

 [![build status](https://img.shields.io/travis/kataras/iris/master.svg?style=flat-square)](https://travis-ci.org/kataras/iris)
 [![report card](https://img.shields.io/badge/report%20card-a%2B-ff3333.svg?style=flat-square)](http://goreportcard.com/report/kataras/iris)